hed-standard/hed-specification/hedspec/HEDspecification.md

     </HED>
 ```

-Each `&lt;node>` element must have a `&lt;name>` child element corresponding to the HED tag term that it specifies.
-A `&lt;node>` element may also have a `&lt;description>` child element containing the text that appears in square brackets `[]` in the _.mediawiki_ version.
-The schema attributes (which appear as `name` values or `name-value` pairs enclosed in curly braces {} in the _.mediawiki_ file) are translated into &lt;attribute> child elements of `&lt;node>` in the _.xml_.
+Each `<node>` element must have a `<name>` child element corresponding to the HED tag term that it specifies.
+A `<node>` element may also have a `<description>` child element containing the text that appears in square brackets `[]` in the _.mediawiki_ version.
+The schema attributes (which appear as `name` values or `name-value` pairs enclosed in curly braces {} in the _.mediawiki_ file) are translated into `<attribute>` child elements of `<node>` in the _.xml_.
 These schema attributes are not to be confused with the HED _Attribute_ tag that is part of the HED vocabulary.

-The HED schema also includes a `&lt;unitClassDefinitions> section that` specifies the allowed unit classes and the corresponding allowed unit names.
+The HED schema also includes a `<unitClassDefinitions> section that` specifies the allowed unit classes and the corresponding allowed unit names.
 Only the singular version of each unit name is explicitly specified, but the corresponding plurals of the explicitly mentioned singular versions are also allowed (e.g., `feet` is allowed in addition to `foot`).
 HED uses a `pluralize` function available in both Python and Javascript to check validity.

-The `&lt;unitModifierDefinitions>` section lists the SI unit multiples and submultiples that are allowed to be prepended to units that have the SIUnit schema attribute.
+The `<unitModifierDefinitions>` section lists the SI unit multiples and submultiples that are allowed to be prepended to units that have the SIUnit schema attribute.

-The `&lt;valueClassDefinitions> `section specifies rules for the values that are substituted for placeholders (#).
+The `<valueClassDefinitions> `section specifies rules for the values that are substituted for placeholders (`#`).
 Examples are special characters that are allowed for numeric values or dates.
 Placeholders that have no `valueClass` attributes, are assumed to follow the rules for HED tag naming described in the next section.

-The `&lt;schemaAttributeDefinitions>` section lists the schema attributes that apply to some nodes and definitions in other sections of the schema.
+The `<schemaAttributeDefinitions>` section lists the schema attributes that apply to some nodes and definitions in other sections of the schema.
 The specification of which type of elements an attribute may apply to is specified by the property attributes of these schema attributes.

-The `&lt;schemaAttributeDefinitions>` section lists the schema attributes that apply to some nodes and definitions in other sections of the schema.
+The `<schemaAttributeDefinitions>` section lists the schema attributes that apply to some nodes and definitions in other sections of the schema.
 The specification of which type of elements an attribute may apply to is specified by the property attributes of these schema attributes.

 #### 2.4.3.
 Allowed characters in the HED schema